startnew/flexdepth/README.md

 # flexdepth
-[Official PyTorch Implementation] Code for the paper: FlexDepth: A Flexible Scale-Driven Model Family for Self-Supervised Monocular Depth Estimation
+ Code for the paper: Towards Robust Driving Perception: A Flexible Scale-Driven Family for Self-Supervised Monocular Depth Estimation